 Privacy and Confidentiality

 Privacy and clear confidentiality guidelines are essential to having an effective school counselling program.
-YHS recognizes the importance of communication and collaboration between students, parents, and the school.
-Every effort will be made to protect student and parent privacy rights except under certain limited conditions.
+Every effort will be made to protect student privacy rights except under certain limited conditions.

-Students can access counselling on their own.
-What students share with the Senior School Counsellor will remain confidential unless the student gives permission to share, or unless the counsellor is required by law or school policy to share.
+As mature minors, senior school students can access counselling on their own.
+What students share with their counsellor will remain confidential unless the student gives permission to share, or unless the counsellor is required by law or school policy to share.
+Grade 8 students will meet with our Middle School Counsellor while Grades 9-12 students will meet with our Senior School Counsellors.

 These are the situations where information may be shared with parents and/or others:

-- If the student asks a Senior School Counsellor to speak with someone else for her or to give individual information she wishes them to have;
+- If a student asks a counsellor to speak with someone else on their behalf or to give an individual information the student wishes them to have;

-- If a Senior School Counsellor feels that the student or someone else may be in danger;
+- If a counsellor feels that the student or someone else may be in danger;

 - If a court orders the release of information;